OctopusDeploy/docs/docs/projects/version-control/editing-a-project-with-version-control-enabled.md

 ### Viewing and Editing OCL

-Enabling version control also adds the option to **View/Edit OCL** to the `...` or overflow menu.
+Enabling version control also adds the option to **View/Edit OCL** to the overflow menu (`...`).
 Clicking on this option will open up a modal window allowing you to edit the OCL (Octopus Configuration Language) file directly.

 ![viewing the ocl files](view-ocl-button.png)